trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 Rowan showed a great example contrived from the idea of buying a sofa.
 Most customers are not in the business of buying sofas everyday (👀 looking at you Amazon and your suggest products feed ).
 Bombarding a user with newsletter signups, push notification requests, and add to homescreen popups too early on the process is futile.
 They'll quite rightly block the requests and might even get fed up enough to try a different site.

 Instead, we can view their visit in a task-centric way, and look to help them with their specific goal.
 Don't prompt the user to add the whole site to their homescreen from the offset.
-Catch that event, and serve it when they've invested some time - perhaps once they've ordered?
+Catch that event, and serve it when they've invested some time - perhaps after an order has been placed?

 Better still; look into creating micro PWAs that serve the single purpose of handling their order.
 It stands to reason that a customer will be more likely to install a PWA that is relevant, timely and concise.